Menu

 Phase 1

 In phase 1 we are going to enable the DMARC DNS record, but ask external domains not to do anything yet if validation fails, by using the rua option we can have reports about the behavior sent to secops@insight24.nl for further inspection.
+Create the following TXT record in your domain _dmarc with value:

 v=DMARC1; p=none;